-A pop performer steps up for San Jose
+A pop performer discusses the San Jose Mariachi and Mexican Heritage Festival.

 Singer Linda Ronstadt is a musical groundbreaker, an early blender of country and rock who has also excelled with pop standards and light opera—even Cajun music.
 In recent years she has championed mariachi as artistic director of the annual San Jose Mariachi and Mexican Heritage Festival, now in its 19th year.
 September 15 to 26. sjmariachifestival.com .